anoshenko/rui/README.md

 	radial-gradient { gradient = <Value> [, repeat = <Value>] [, shape = <Value>]
 		[, radius = <Value>][, center-x = <Value>][, center-y = <Value>]}

+#### Conic gradient

+The conic gradient is created using the function

+	func NewBackgroundConicGradient(params Params) BackgroundElement

+The radial gradient has the following options:

+* Gradient ("gradient") - array of gradient key angles (required parameter).
+Each key angle is described by a BackgroundGradientAngle structure:

+	type BackgroundGradientAngle struct {
+		Color interface{}
+		Angle interface{}
+	}

+where Color specifies the color of the key corner and can take a value of Color type or string (color constant or textual description of the color);
+Angle sets the angle relative to the initial angle specified by the From parameter and can take a value of the AngleUnit type or string (an angle constant or a textual description of the angle).

+The Color field is required and cannot be nil.

+The Angle field is optional.
+If it is nil, then the angle is set as the midpoint between adjacent corners.
+For the first element, the default angle is 0°, for the last element it is 360°.

+* Repeating ("repeating") is a boolean value that determines whether the gradient will repeat after the last key corner.
+Optional parameter.
+Default value is false (don't repeat)

+* CenterX ("center-x"), CenterY ("center-y") - sets the center of the gradient relative to the upper left corner of the View.
+Takes a value of SizeUnit type.
+Optional parameter.
+The default value is "50%", i.e. the center of the gradient is the same as the center of the View.

+The textual representation of a conic gradient looks like this:

+	conic-gradient { gradient = <Value> [, repeating = <Value>] [, from = <Value>]
+		[, center-x = <Value>][, center-y = <Value>]}

 #### Image